 - The DateKey time column is a date.

-Check also the possibility to stored the total of the sales on one unique day, like the 31st of January 2020 for example.
+Check also the possibility to store the total of the sales on one unique day, like the 31st of January 2020 for example.
 Indeed, the goal is to introduce a unique date key for the time DAX functions, to enable the previous month sales calculation.

 To create the measure, use the previous month DAX function, it’s official documentation and syntax are available on Microsoft website..

-This DAX example calculate directly the current month column from a DAX data source
+This DAX example calculates the current month column from a DAX data source.

-In this first example, use Power BI Desktop 2.0 and a Power BI file (pbix extension) to map directly the column from the data source.
-And in the Visual Studio developer software for a Tabular Model.
+In this first example, use Power BI Desktop and a Power BI file (pbix extension) to map the column from the data source.
+And in the Visual Studio development software for a Tabular Model.

 Sales Last Month := CALCULATE(SUM('ShopSales'[SalesAmount]), PREVIOUSMONTH('Time'[DateKey]))

-Second example with two level of DAX formulas to calculate the last month
+The second example with two levels of DAX formulas to calculate the last month

 This second approach is very similar to the first one, but it uses a measure already created.
 It’s done in two steps and uses two DAX calculations instead of one.